-On 3 January 2020, the Minister of Finance published the Amendment Bill for public comment (to be submitted by 31 March 2020).
+On 3 January 2020, the Minister of Finance published the Amendment Bill for public comment (to be submitted initially by 31 March 2020 – but recently extended to 30 April 2020).
 The Amendment Bill has several important provisions which municipalities, land owners and property developers will need to be aware of.
 The official media statement released by National Treasury on the Amendment Bill can be accessed

 The purpose of the Amendment Bill, amongst other things, is to uniformly regulate the power of municipalities to levy development charges on land owners, to provide for policies and by-laws that will give effect to policies on the development charges, to establish an entitlement on the part of municipalities to withhold other approvals or clearance due to non-payment of development charges, and to provide for engineering services agreements.

 In terms of the Spatial Planning and Land Use Management Act 16 of 2013 (SPLUMA), municipalities have the power to impose such conditions as are determined by the Municipal Planning Tribunal prior to the approval of a land development application.
 One such condition is the payment of a development charge.
 The power to impose this condition now appears to have been formalised by the Amendment Bill.
 Whilst the power to impose further conditions in terms of SPLUMA has not been revoked, the formalisation of development charges effectively creates an unambiguous basis for municipalities to recover costs incurred when installing or upgrading infrastructure for proposed developments.

 Key features of the Amendment Bill of importance to municipalities, land owners and property developers are the following: